swt30/thesis/chapters/06-application/06-application.md

 The water fraction could be up to about $10$% of the mass of the planet.
 But the radial uncertainty of the planet also allows for a hydrosphere with the same mass fraction as Earth, which is about $10^{-3.6}$.

 ![
-  Comparing the radius of GJ 1132b with the radius of planets with water layers reveals that it could have as much water as Earth or even several orders of magnitude more.
+  When we compare the radius of GJ 1132b with the radius of watery planets, we see that GJ 1132b could have as much water as Earth or even several orders of magnitude more.
   This figure shows the radius of a \textcolor{Goldenrod}{dry planet} (1:2 iron:silicate by mass) with GJ 1132b's mass, as well as how the planet's radius increases when part of the mass is taken to consist of a \textcolor{DarkSlateBlue}{water envelope}.
   The lower line represents a planet with a Bond albedo of 0.75, while the upper line is the zero-albedo case.
   The Earth's water fraction is also shown for comparison.